vorpalnet/blade/SECURITY.md

 server-template, and the static engine (:8002).
 With `tls.only=true` in the env conf it also **disables the plaintext HTTP listen ports and deletes the plaintext `sip` network channels** — leaving HTTPS, SIPS (:5061), and t3s only.
-That flag is the 2027 posture; run without it first to prove the certs while both ports are up.
+That flag is the TLS-only posture; run without it first to prove the certs while both ports are up.
 NodeManager is already `ssl` per machine conf.

 ### Management traffic (t3s)

-The mandate includes t3. `deploy.sh` and `misc/deploy-wls.sh` honor a
-`t3s://` admin URL and pass CustomTrust JVM flags when `wls.truststore` points at the CA trust keystore (password `wls.truststore.password` in the secret, or `$BLADE_STORE_PASSWORD`); without a truststore they fall back to
+Management traffic can use TLS too. `deploy.sh` and `misc/deploy-wls.sh` honor a `t3s://` admin URL and pass CustomTrust JVM flags when `wls.truststore` points at the CA trust keystore (password `wls.truststore.password` in the secret, or `$BLADE_STORE_PASSWORD`); without a truststore they fall back to